acumos/security-verification/docs/design.rst

 Security Verification Library
 .............................

-The Security Verification will be integrated as a callable library function by Java-based components, through reference in their pom.xml files.
+The Security Verification Library ("S-V Library") will be integrated as a callable library function by Java-based components, through reference in their pom.xml files.
 The S-V library has the following dependencies, which must be specified in the template used to create the calling component:

 * environment